 The new tax reform resulted in updates to IRS 2019 W4 Form.
-This the form that everyone must fill out before starting a new job in the US!
+This W4 form is what everyone must fill out before starting a new job, and it affects your taxes.
 Today we will explain exactly what the form is and how you should fill it out.
 Most people fill the form out without understanding it, but it can make a big impact on your finances if you do it incorrectly!

 You wouldn’t give a complete stranger an interest-free loan, but that’s exactly what you’ll be doing if you don’t fill out the 2019 W4 form properly.
 Let’s get started.

 How to Fill Out the 2019 W4 Form When You Start a New Job